yglukhov/nimpy/README.md

 let s = py.sum(py.range(0, 5)).to(int)
 assert(s == 10)
 ```
+Note: here nimpy relies on your local python installation.

 ## Misc
 The library is designed with ABI compatibility in mind.
 That is